Does CBD Make You Feel High

-A lot has been written and said about this matter, however, it seems that many are still under the misconception that CBD is psychoactive.
+A lot has been written and said about this matter, however, it seems that many are still under the misconception that CBD is psychoactive, or in simpler words that CBD will get you high.

 The simplified dictionary definition defines psychoactive as “affecting the mind”.